Adult Pull Up Nappies or Adult Pull Up Diapers?

 Incontinence briefs are the same as adult nappies.
 Many people prefer the term incontinence briefs over nappies or diapers as it has less of a stigma.
 If someone is referring to “incontinence briefs” than you can assume they’re referring to diapers or nappies with tabs.
 Products “incontinence underwear” are generally adult pull up nappies.

-Using incontinence products is a constantly changing process.
+Using incontinence diapers and related products is a constantly changing process.
 It takes some testing and patience to work out what’s right for you.
 Many people wear light incontinence pads, liners, or disposable pull up underwear when they first become incontinent.
 These items can bring a level of comfort and familiarity when adjusting to incontinence products.

 However, it is important to know the signs to look for that indicate it’s time to switch to a diaper.
 Wherever you are on your journey with incontinence, it is normal for your needs to change.
 Few people use the same product for their entire life with incontinence.